A new report shows that one of the biggest breaks in Trump’s tax law will go to the richest Americans

 - A new report from the congressional Joint Committee on Taxation analyzed benefits from different parts of the new GOP tax law.

-- The JCT found the new deduction for pass-through business will heavily benefit the wealthiest Americans.
+- The JCT found the new deduction for pass-through businesses would heavily benefit the wealthiest Americans.

 - Americans making over $1 million a year, who make up 0.3% of all tax filers, will receive 44.3% of the total benefit from the pass-through deduction.